Asia Pacific Wire & Cable (NASDAQ:APWC) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Asia Pacific Wire & Cable (NASDAQ:APWC – Get Rating) in a report released on Sunday.
+StockNews.com initiated coverage on shares of Asia Pacific Wire & Cable (NASDAQ:APWC – Get Rating) in a report released on Monday.
 The firm set a “hold” rating on the stock.

 About Asia Pacific Wire & Cable (Get Rating)